It probably wasn't that Gibbs was a sociopath.

 "I don't really need a smartass right now."

-"Well, I sure am sorry, boss, but I haven't got much else left to give to this waste of time fucking intervention conversation.
+"Well, I sure am sorry, boss, but I haven't got much else left to give to this waste of time fucking pretend intervention conversation.
 You got Oprah in the wings, or something?
 This isn't you.
 You don't even have the first idea what you did wrong, do you?
 You're trying to pay your dues so I'll just bounce back and everything will be like it was.
 Well shit, Jethro, it's not like it was.
 You left.
 I was going to let it all go, the bullshit and the betrayal, the abdication itself; in the interest of this team I was going to let it go.
-Maybe I let some shit slide through, my bad, I'm not perfect like you.
+Maybe I let some bitter slide through, my bad, I'm not perfect like you.
 I'm not some stoic automaton who can turn it on and turn it off at-"

 Tony took a swing.
 Obviously a terrible idea as Gibbs could almost definitely snap him like a twig, but it wasn't exactly his day for rational thought before action and the bald, unadulterated, long-feared truth of that speech hurt him so badly it was a choice between the swing or the really damn unmanly option of bursting into tears.

 There was crushing silence for a full minute.
 Tony stared at the carpet, not struggling.
 He wouldn't win anyway, Gibbs wasn't as strong as he used to be, but he also didn't fight fair.
-He'd been taught Queensbury rules and boxing and fencing, but he hadn't been a marine and in the marines, they apparently emphasized dirty-but-effective over elegant and honourable.
+Tony had been taught Queensbury rules and boxing and fencing, but he hadn't been a marine and in the marines, they apparently emphasized dirty-but-effective over elegant and honourable.
 Also, there was the fact that he felt like a juvenile delinquent from some fifties movie, lashing out at the father-brother-authority figure and he didn't feel good about it.
 In fact, he was damned ashamed he'd come down to this level.
 He'd so wanted to maintain the moral high ground.

 But.
 It seemed Gibbs had taken his fall from grace as a cue.
 A cue to what?